paradoxical-io/deployment/README.md

 ```

 # Run `setup-travs.sh`
-Travis needs to be setup with all the secure variables we use for deployment
+Travis needs to be setup with all the secure variables we use for deployment.
+These values should be pre-shared

 ```
 GPG_PASSWORD='<PASSWORD>' \